Country Guide - VAT in Croatia

 All domestic individuals and businesses engaged in taxable activities, except those exempted from such obligation, must register for VAT purposes once they exceed the VAT registration threshold.

 Nevertheless, individuals and businesses below the VAT registration threshold, known as small taxable persons, may choose to register for VAT voluntarily.
-However, if they do so, they must remain in the VAT system for at least three years.
+However, if they do so, they must remain in the VAT system for a minimum of three years.

 An exemption to this rule is when a small taxable person supplies new means of transport or receives supplies subject to reverse charge.
 In that case, they must register for VAT regardless of their annual turnover.